universityofcalifornia/NeXt/README.md

 bundle exec blocks build
 ```

-NOTE: When editing CSS and JS assets, rerun the above command to recompile your site CSS and JS.
+When editing CSS and JS assets, rerun the above command to recompile your site CSS and JS.

 ### Configure